 The tour will end at the oldest standing house in the City – the Ratcliffe-Allison-Pozer House.
 Constructed in 1812, it depicts the lives of everyday people in historic Fairfax, Virginia.

 Please meet in front of the old Fairfax Courthouse located at 4000 Chain Bridge Road, Fairfax, Virginia, weather permitting.
 Free parking is across the street in the Bank of America parking lot.
 For reservations and more information, call the Fairfax Museum and Visitor Center at 703-385-8414 or 800-545-7950.
-Fees are Adults:$10.
-Children 6-12: $5.
-Children 6 and under are free.
-Family rate (three or more): $25.
-All proceeds benefit HFCI’s preservation of the City’s historic properties.
+Tours are free.

 Please call 703 385 8414 for reservations.